 get out of the house - If you're permanently remote, especially if you live alone, it's really easy to end up never needing to leave the house for weeks.
 Supermarkets deliver, Amazon exists, social media means your friends are available on slabs of glass.

-Luckily I've only seen one remotie fall into this trap a long way.
+Luckily I've only seen one remotie fall a long way into this trap.
 We eventually realised he was pretty much never talking to anyone and rarely left his house.
 Kudos to our manager, he did talk through things with the remotie and in the end they left, with the strong suggestion that they really needed help and/or to work in a physical office.

 That event was a bit of a wake-up for the rest of us.
 We became more talkative ourselves and more aware of when we hadn't talked to another remotie in a while.
 We started to work on our conversation skills (or at least practice talking to a wider set of people about a wider range of topics).
 I know I also started watching myself for any settling in to house-bound routines.